rapido-mobile/rapido-mobile.github.io/tutorials/flutter_maps_and_location.md

 The default ListTile will show the location on a tiny map:
 ![dedfault map](../assets/list-tile-maps.png)

-So there is some default functionality to make sue of the locations after adding a location to each item.
+So there is some default functionality to make sure of the locations after adding a location to each item.
 But this doesn't help us much in our custom widgets.
 We should show the map location on our Cards.

-This is greatly simplified using Rapido's [TypedDisplayField]((https://pub.dartlang.org/documentation/rapido/latest/rapido/TypedDisplayField-html) functionality.
+This is greatly simplified using Rapido's [TypedDisplayField](https://pub.dartlang.org/documentation/rapido/latest/rapido/TypedDisplayField-html) functionality.
 Essentially, you pass in any field for a document along with a desired size, and Rapido will convert that into a display widget.
 Simply slip this line into your custom card:
 ```
           TypedDisplayField(fieldName: "latlong", document: doc, boxSize: 200.00,),
 ```